Slideshow: A Visual Guide to Understanding Osteoarthritis

 Osteoarthritis affects each person differently.
 Some people have few symptoms despite the deterioration of their joints.
 Others experience pain and stiffness that may interfere with daily activities.
 If bony knobs develop in the small joints of the fingers, tasks such as buttoning a shirt can become difficult.
 Osteoarthritis of the knees or hips can lead to a limp.
 And osteoarthritis of the spine can cause debilitating pain and/or numbness.

 To help your doctor make an accurate diagnosis, you'll need to describe your symptoms in detail, including the location and frequency of any pain.
 Your doctor will examine the affected joints and may order X-rays or other imaging studies to see how much damage there is, and to rule out other joint conditions.
-In many cases, blood tests are used to rule out other forms of arthritis.
+Your doctor may suggest doing blood tests to rule out other forms of arthritis.

 Unlike rheumatoid arthritis, osteoarthritis does not affect the body's organs or cause illness.
 But it can lead to deformities that take a toll on mobility.
 Severe loss of cartilage in the knee joints can cause the knees to curve out, creating a bow-legged appearance (shown on the left).
 Bony spurs along the spine (shown on the right) can irritate nerves, leading to pain, numbness, or tingling in some parts of the body.